2020 Fundrise Review

 And, you can browse the platform for free.

-Then, you must fund at least $500 from your bank account to make your first investment.
-If you invest at least $1,000, you can pick an advanced plan right away.
+Then, you must fund at least $500 from your bank account to make your first investment inside the Starter Plan.
+If you decided to increase your investment to at least $1,000, you can move up to one of the three Core plans.

 Also, you have a 90-day satisfaction period.
 If you decide Fundrise isn’t for you, they refund your money penalty-free.
 After three months, you pay a redemption policy up to 3% during the first five years.